 The fund established in his name will sponsor a university lecture focusing on impactful research by a recognized neurosurgeon and provide a forum to foster meaningful discussion about potential clinical applications of current advances in neuroscience, neurosurgery, and other fields of inquiry.

-We are pleased and excited to welcome the next Shelley N. Chou Research and Lectureship Fund lecturer, Matthew Howard, MD, Professor and Chairman of the Department of Neurological Surgery at the University of Iowa in Iowa City.
-Dr. Howard will speak to faulty, residents, staff, and neurosurgeons from throughout the region about Medical Device Inventions.
+June 19, 2019: Matthew Howard, MD, Professor and Chairman of the Department of Neurological Surgery at the University of Iowa in Iowa City, Medical Device Inventions.

 June 1, 2018: Bob S. Carter, MD, PhD, FAANS, Professor of Neurosurgery at Harvard Medical School in Boston; and Chair of the Department of Neurosurgery of Massachusetts General Hospital, “Fostering the Next Generation of Neurosurgeon Scientists”

 May 5, 2017: Kim J. Burchiel, MD, FACS, John Raaf Professor and Chairman Emeritus, Department of Neurological Surgery, Oregon Health and Science University, Portland, "The Case for Asleep DBS Surgery